for Cold Climate Housing and much more

 When it comes time to drywall, you will need at least three different widths of spatulas - properly called "knives" or "drywall compound knives".
 The narrowest, about two and a half inches wide, applies the first coat of joint compound into the valley created by the indentation of the long edges of both sheets of drywall and beds in the tape.
 The 4 inch knife spreads the second coat out beyond the edges of the first coat.
 The 6 inch knife spreads the third and final coat out beyond the valley itself.
 If you are covering a joint where there is no valley, you will need at least a foot-wide knife or trowel.
 Some pros spread the compound out over more than a foot on either side of a butt joint, where there is no valley and there is a bump to hide.

-Keywords: Plaster, Knife, Putty, Scrapers, Tools
+Keywords: Knife, Plaster, Putty, Scrapers, Tools

 Article 1068